Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

-where the first term represents the central energy levels inside the ion channels, each ion channel can contain a few (say $N$) discrete energy levels $\epsilon_{ij,\{j \in N\}}$, and $\hat{a}_{ij}^\dag (\hat{a}_{ij})$ are the creation (annihilation) operators of the $j_{\rm th}$ energy state in the $i_{\rm th}$ ion channel.
+where the first term represents the energy levels of the sites inside the ion channel and the transition between sites.
+The ion channel can contain a few (say $N$) discrete energy levels $\epsilon_{ii}$ (with $i =1,2,...,N$), and the intersite transition amplitude $\epsilon_{ij,\{i\neq j\}}$.
+The operators $\hat{a}_{i}^\dag (\hat{a}_{i})$ are the creation (annihilation) operators of each energy state in the ion channel.
 The second term describes the ion Hamiltonian for the intracellular and extracellular ionic solutions denoted by $\alpha = I, E$ respectively.
 The operators $\hat{c}^\dag_{\alpha k}(\hat{c}_{\alpha k})$ are the creation (annihilation) operators of the $k^{th}$ energy state of ionic charge carriers in the ionic solution $\alpha$, and $\epsilon_{\alpha k}$ is the corresponding quantum energy level (usually all the energy levels form a continuous spectrum).
-By defining $\epsilon_{\alpha k}(t) = \epsilon_{\alpha k} + qV_\alpha(t)$, the ionic solution energy levels can be adjusted through the external time-varying voltage (potential) $V_\alpha(t)$, where $q$ is the charge of each ion.
+By defining $\epsilon_{\alpha k}(t) = \epsilon_{\alpha k} + qV_\alpha(t)$, the ionic solution levels can be adjusted through the external time-varying voltage (potential) $V_\alpha(t)$, where $q$ is the charge of each ion.
 Note that in the neuronic ion channels, the transport ions are typically the sodium and potassium ions, $Na^+$ and $K^+$, both carry a positive charge $q$.
-The bias voltage, $V_b(t)=V_E(t)-V_I(t)$ represents the time-varying potential difference between the membrane, caused by the stimulations of neurons from the outside.
-The third term denotes the tunneling interaction of ions between the central cites and the ionic solutions, and $V_{i\alpha k}$ is the corresponding tunneling amplitude.
+The bias voltage, $V_b(t)=V_I(t)-V_E(t)$ represents the time-varying potential difference between the intracellular or extracellular ionic solutions near the membrane, caused by the stimulations of neurons from the outside.
+The third term denotes the tunneling interaction of ions between the central sites and the ionic solutions, and $V_{i\alpha k}$ is the corresponding tunneling amplitude.
 Also note that $Na^+$ and $K^+$ have a half-integer spin ($s=3/2$) so that they can be treated as fermionic particles.
-Thus, all the creation and annihilation operators, $\hat{a}_{ij}^\dag (\hat{a}_{ij})$ and $\hat{c}^\dag_{\alpha k}(\hat{c}_{\alpha k})$, obey the anti-commutation relations and the ion occupations obey the Fermi-Dirac statistical distribution in the equilibrium state.
+Thus, all the creation and annihilation operators, $\hat{a}_{i}^\dag (\hat{a}_{i})$ and $\hat{c}^\dag_{\alpha k}(\hat{c}_{\alpha k})$, obey the anti-commutation relations and the ion occupations obey the Fermi-Dirac statistical distribution in the equilibrium state.

+To construct a specific quantum ion channel model, we analogize the structure of the Kv1.2 channel.
+As shown in Fig.~\ref{fig2:Kv1.2 ion channel}(a), the Kv1.2 channel is turned to the lateral direction, and the four binding sites in the ion channel correspond to four independent energy levels $\{\epsilon_{i}\}$, $i=1,...,4$ in the molecular junction.
+A schematic diagram for the quantized ion channel model is shown in Fig.~\ref{fig2:Kv1.2 ion channel}(b).
+Thus, the Hamiltonian of Kv1.2 channel is reduced to the following form,